 Expect Parking to be Tough: In addition to Dragon Con, the Chick-fil-A Kickoff Game is at the Georgia Dome.
 The big decks on International or Baker near Williams/Spring may be good choices.
 If they’re full, you may have to park farther away and walk to the parade route.
 MARTA to Civic Center or Peachtree Center is also a good choice.
 Plan ahead.

 Take Pictures: The parade breaks up in front of the Marriott Marquis, so if you want to try to catch somebody to get a picture that’s the place to do it.
 Most of the people in the parade made their own costumes, and they’re proud of them so they would be happy to take a picture with you and talk to you.
 But be sure to be polite, ask, and say thanks afterwards.
 (Beware that stormtrooper, he’s a little too proud (and sensitive) of his costume)

 Stay for Lunch: Plan to stay Downtown and have lunch, walking around after the parade is some truly awesome people watching.

 Prepare Small Children: Beware that some of the characters are very real and could scare young children.
 When my youngest was a toddler, he wasn’t too fond of the Klingons.
 To determine if this parade is for you, here’s a video from Field Trips with Sue of the Dragon Con Parade.

-The Parade Route: The 2014 DragonCon Parade starts at West Peachtree Place near West Peachtree Street, and turns north (right) on Spring Street, east (right) on Ivan Allen Jr. Boulevard, south (right) on Peachtree Street, east (left) on Andrew Young International Boulevard and north (left) on Peachtree Center Avenue.
+New Longer Parade Route for 2015: The 2015 DragonCon Parade begins at the intersection of Peachtree Street and Linden Avenue, the parade will head south on Peachtree, east (left) on Andrew Young International Boulevard and north (left) on Peachtree Center Avenue.
 It will end on Peachtree Center Avenue between John Portman Boulevard and Baker Street, in front of the Atlanta Marriott Marquis.